• Home

 man walking down black rock to black sand beach

-Next, we hiked the Pipwai Trail – a 1.8-mile hike (each way) through a bamboo forest, past a giant banyan tree and two waterfalls.
+Next, we hiked the Pipiwai Trail – a 1.8-mile hike (each way) through a bamboo forest, past a giant banyan tree and two waterfalls.
 One was dry during our visit (Makahiku Falls), and Waimoku Falls was flowing but not huge.
 Still totally worth the hike.
 We spent just over 2 hours total at this stop, leaving around 11:35 a.m.

 woman walking through bamboo forest